FilOzone/filecoin-services-payments/README.md

 This settlement:

 - Calculates amount owed based on the rail's rate and time elapsed since the last settlement.
-- Transfers tokens from the client's `funds` to the service provider's account.
+- Transfers tokens from the payer's `funds` to the payee's account.
 - If a validator is specified, it may modify the payment amount or limit settlement epochs.
 - Records the new `settledUpTo` epoch for the rail.

-A rail may only be settled if either (a) the client's account is fully funded or (b) the rail is terminated (in which case the rail may be settled up to the rail's `endEpoch`).
+A rail may only be settled if either (a) the payer's account is fully funded or (b) the rail is terminated (in which case the rail may be settled up to the rail's `endEpoch`).

 ### 6. Deal Modification